fitzroyacademy/web-app/README.md

 * boolean "stuck" (stuck or fine), with free text on stuck
 * Free text

-Each questionnaire part is either "mandatory" or "optional".
+Each questionnaire part is either "mandatory" or "optional";

 ---